 - 40-hour Week

 - Coding Standard

-Crystal is comprised of a family of Agile methodologies that include Crystal Clear, Crystal Yellow, and Crystal Orange.
+Crystal comprises a family of Agile methodologies that include Crystal Clear, Crystal Yellow, and Crystal Orange.
 Their unique characteristics are guided by factors such as team size, system criticality, and project priorities.
-Key components include teamwork, communication and simplicity, as well as reflection to regularly adjust and improve the development process.
+Key components include teamwork, communication, and simplicity, as well as reflection to regularly adjust and improve the development process.
 This Agile framework points out how each project may require a tailored set of policies, practices, and processes to meet the project’s specific characteristics.

 Dynamic Systems Development Method (DSDM)

-It promotes the use of the following practices so that it can offer best practice guidance for on-time, in-budget delivery of projects:
+It promotes the use of the following practices so that it can offer best practice guidance for on-time, on-budget delivery of projects:

 - Facilitated Workshops